paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 It also is secure, because disputes are only ever raised in the approval voting phase.
 A node only starts the approval process after it has seen a candidate included on some chain, for that to happen it must have been backed previously.
-This means backing votes are available at that point in time.
+Therefore backing votes are available at that point in time.
 Signals are processed first, so even if a block is skipped and we only start importing backing votes on the including block, we will have seen the backing votes by the time we process messages from approval voting.

 In summary, for making it possible for a dispute to be raised, recording of backing votes from chain is sufficient and efficient.
 In particular there is no need to preemptively import approval votes, which has shown to be a very inefficient process.
-(Quadratic complexity adds up, with 35 votes per candidate)
+(Quadratic complexity adds up, with 35 votes in total per candidate)

 Approval votes are very relevant non the less as we are going to see in the next section.

-## Ensuring malicious approval votes will be recorded
+## Ensuring Malicious Approval Votes Will Be Recorded

-While there is no need to record approval votes in the dispute coordinator preemptively, we do need to make sure they are recorded when a dispute is actually happens.
-The reason is, that only votes recorded by the dispute coordinator will be considered for slashing.
+While there is no need to record approval votes in the dispute coordinator preemptively, we do need to make sure they are recorded when a dispute actually happens.
+This is because only votes recorded by the dispute coordinator will be considered for slashing.
 While the backing group always gets slashed, a serious attack attempt will likely also consist of malicious approval checkers which will cast approval votes, although the candidate is invalid.
-If we did not import those votes, those nodes would likely cast in invalid explicit vote once in the dispute in addition to their approval vote and thus avoid a slash.
+If we did not import those votes, those nodes would likely cast an `invalid` explicit vote as part of the dispute in addition to their approval vote and thus avoid a slash.
 With the 2/3rd honest assumption it seems unrealistic that malicious actors will keep sending approval votes once they became aware of a raised dispute.
-Hence the most crucial approval votes to import are the early ones (tranch 0), to take into account network latencies and such we still want to import approval votes at a later point in time as well (in particular we need to make sure the dispute can conclude, but more on that later).
+Hence the most crucial approval votes to import are the early ones (tranche 0), to take into account network latencies and such we still want to import approval votes at a later point in time as well (in particular we need to make sure the dispute can conclude, but more on that later).